We use cookies to capture data to enhance your experience on our website.

 For any health fund, adjusting premiums is necessary to manage escalating costs associated with the healthcare sector.
 Contributing factors include heightened hospital expenses, increased charges from healthcare providers, the growing cost of medical equipment, an increased number of claims, more complex and costly procedures and, more recently, the impact of inflation.

-On 1 April 2024, following the annual premium price review, it is possible that the cost of your health insurance will increase.
-This change allows Australian Unity to meet the increased cost of healthcare services, caused by a number of factors including Australia’s ageing population and rise in chronic conditions.
+On 1 April 2025, following the annual premium price review, it is possible that the cost of your health insurance will increase.
+This change allows Australian Unity to meet the increased cost of healthcare services, caused by Australia’s ageing population and rise in chronic conditions.
 This increase will ensure our health fund remains sustainable, allowing us to continue to meet the healthcare needs of our members.

 Why do premiums change each year?

 Health funds review their premiums annually, ensuring they keep pace with the rising cost of healthcare.
-Every year the Department of Health and Aged Care assesses premium increase applications from health funds, considering the merits, and relevant data and expert opinion to ensure changes are fair and justified.
+Every year the Department of Health and Aged Care and the Australian Prudential Regulation Authority (APRA) assess premium increase applications from health funds, considering the merits, relevant data and expert opinion to ensure changes are fair and justified.
 All decisions require final approval from the Federal Minister for Health and Aged Care.

 These annual applications and changes are necessary to ensure the sustainability of Australian Unity's private health insurance and the industry as a whole.

-The good news is that the financial incentives associated with private health insurance—like the private health insurance rebate which is a government contribution to help with the cost of your private health insurance and avoiding the Medicare Levy Surcharge (MLS) and Lifetime Health Cover loading—still remain.
+The good news is that the financial incentives associated with private health insurance—receiving the Australian Government Private Health Insurance Rebate and avoiding the Medicare Levy Surcharge (MLS) and Lifetime Health Cover loading—still remain.

-If you don’t hold private hospital cover and you earn over $93,000 (for singles) or $186,000 (for couples and families), then you may be required to pay the MLS at tax time.
+If you don’t hold private health insurance and you earn over $97,000 (for singles) or $194,000 (couples and families), then you may be required to pay the MLS at tax time.
 This amounts to between 1 percent and 1.5 percent of your income.

 The Lifetime Health Cover loading is a policy introduced by the government to encourage people to take out private hospital insurance at a younger age and maintain it over time.
 Once you turn 31, you have until the following 1 July to buy private hospital cover.
 Failure to do so exposes you to extra loading fees.
 For every year you delay, you may have to pay an additional 2 percent (up to a maximum of 70 percent) on top of the cost of your private hospital cover.